akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 # Enrich your reference entity records

 ## Add a record
-Once you’ve created a reference entity, you can add **records**.
+Once you have created a reference entity, you can add **records**.
-Let’s say that you have just created the reference entity `Brand`, you have defined its records attributes and now it is time to add new records.
+Let’s say that you just have created the reference entity `Brand`, you have defined its records attributes and now it is time to add new records.
 For example: Fermob, Kartell, Muuto, Fatboy…

 To add a new brand to the reference entity `Brand`:
-1. Go to your `Brand` entity (you are automatically on the records grid)
+1. Go to your `Brand` entity (you will automatically land on the records grid)
-1. Then click on the `Add new` button, choose a label for the record (the code is automatically generated but you can change it if needed).
+1. Then click on the `Add new` button, choose a label for the record (the PIM will automatically take its label to generate your record's code, but you can change it if needed).

 ![Create a record](../img/Records_creation.png)